|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Lat 8° 33' 0S Long 125° 34' 0E Dili is located on the northern coast of Timor Island in East Timor.
 Pronounced "Dil-e".
 Borders Dili Harbor to the north.
 Prewar and during the Pacific War part of Portuguese Timor, a colony of Portugal.
 Today located in the Dili Municipality (Município Díli) of Democratic Republic of Timor-Leste (East Timor).
 Dili is the national capital and the nation's largest city.

 On December 17, 1941 the Díli sector was assigned to 7th Section of C Platoon of the 2/2nd Australian Independent Company "The Double Reds" led by Lt.
 Archie Campbell and comprised of eighteen men.

-During the night of February 20, 1942 the Japanese landed near Dili.
-Shortly after daybreak, the enemy ambushed, captured and executed twelve of Campbell's men plus two others.
+Shortly after daybreak, the Japanese ambushed, captured and executed twelve of Campbell's men plus two others.
 One commando escaped playing dead and was later rescued by a Timorese native.
 Another, spared for interrogation, became a Prisoner Of War (POW).
 The remainder of C Platoon dispersed into the mountains and regrouped.
-Afterwards, Díli was sacked by the Japanese. who found it almost uninhabited.

 Starting in the middle of 1942 until the middle of 1944, Dili was bombed by Allied aircraft and the city was largely reduced to rubble.